misnakj/Bank-Customer-Churn-Prediction/README.md

 EstimatedSalary—as with balance, people with lower salaries are more likely to leave the bank compared to those with higher salaries.

 Exited—whether or not the customer left the bank.

+In this dataset, I addressed various preprocessing tasks to ensure its integrity and suitability for analysis.
+Firstly, I managed duplicate entries, ensuring the dataset's consistency and reliability.
+Secondly, I employed encoding techniques using pandas' 'get_dummies' function to convert categorical variables into numerical representations, facilitating subsequent analysis.
+Additionally, I handled missing data, ensuring minimal impact on the overall dataset quality.
+Furthermore, I conducted thorough data visualizations to gain insights into the dataset's characteristics, distribution, and potential relationships among variables.
+These preprocessing steps were instrumental in preparing the dataset for subsequent modeling and analysis, laying a solid foundation for robust and accurate predictive modeling of bank customer churn.

+In the data modeling phase, I employed four distinct machine learning algorithms: Decision Tree, Logistic Regression, Support Vector Machine (SVM), and Random Forest.
+After rigorous evaluation and comparison, Random Forest emerged as the most effective model, achieving an impressive accuracy rate of 86%.
+Consequently, I selected Random Forest as the primary machine learning model for predicting bank customer churn.
+This decision was based on its superior performance in accurately classifying customer churn, highlighting its potential as a reliable predictive tool in real-world banking applications.